 Introduce the food establishments classification on a scientific basis and develop standards based on successful global experiences in this field.

 Prepare operational manuals as a common source of all procedures, with a view to achieving transparency in their implementation.
 These include:

 - Guide to the Collection of Food Samples

 - Manual of Control Procedures

-Developing and improving the efficiency of the internal work environment to reflect positively on other works, and the enrolment of the staff of the Department of Health in training courses and qualify them in their fields of specialization in order to cope with the growing needs in the development of the working environment.
+Develop and improve the efficiency of the working environment to reflect positively on other establishments, and enroll staff from the Department of Health in training courses that qualify them in their fields of specialization in order to cope with the growing development needs in the working environment.